Home

 The format avoids the need for escaping keys and values, which helps in making encoding/decoding fast.

 How does that play out in real life?
 I wrote a benchmark comparing siser vs. json.Marshal.
-It’s about 30% faster:
+It’s roughly similar when writing but about 8x faster when reading.

 $ go test -bench=.